gcwilliams/simple-ioc-csharp/README.md

 A very simple IOC written for the fun of it...

 * Constructor injection only
-* No need for annotations
+* No need for attributes

 #### Usage